Pay in cheques with our Mobile Banking app

 You can pay in most types of cheque accepted by UK banks and made out in pounds.
 This includes UK Government Payable Orders, postal orders, banker’s drafts and Building Society cheques – but not travellers’ cheques, bank giro credits and various non-standard cheques.
 If we don’t accept the type of cheque you're trying to pay in, the app will tell you when you try to take the image.

 Yes.
-There is a limit for each individual cheque of £1,000, and a maximum daily limit of £2,000 per day.
+There is a limit for each individual cheque of £3,000, with a maximum daily limit of £5,000 per day.
 These limits are shown in the app when you enter the amount written on the cheque.
 There’s no limit to the number of cheques you can pay in up to the daily total.
 Some types of cheque may only be deposited in branch.

 Funds will normally be available in your account at the end of the next working day.
 So, if you pay in a cheque before 10pm on a normal weekday, that’s classed as the first working day.
 Your money will usually be available by the end of the following working day.